ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

 After making these changes, click the **Ok** button to save and exit the editor.

-Visualise the data again, and drag your new `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon into the **Display Window**.
+Visualise the data again, and drag your new :ref:`Coastlines <mcoast_icon>` icon into the **Display Window**.

-Your `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon can be dragged into any plot, and `later <https://confluence.ecmwf.int/display/METV/Optimising+Your+Workflow>`_ we'll see how to store useful icons so that they can be easily accessed from anywhere.
+Your :ref:`Coastlines <mcoast_icon>` icon can be dragged into any plot, and `later <https://confluence.ecmwf.int/display/METV/Optimising+Your+Workflow>`_ we'll see how to store useful icons so that they can be easily accessed from anywhere.

 So you know what it does, rename the icon to *land_shade* by clicking on its name and editing the text.